-What are Omega – 3’s fatty acids?
+What Are Omega – 3’s Fatty Acids?

 They’ve been shown to have a positive impact on everything from bone health to brain function, mood improvement, healthy joints, and great skin, hair and nails.

 Even more impressive, Omega – 3’s play a role in lowering blood pressure, pain and inflammation and in battling diabetes, heart disease and certain forms of cancer.

 The topic of Omega – 3’s could take thousands of pages so for this article I’m going to whittle it down to fish oil’s role in fat loss.